 git log -p -8

-And when we scroll down we can see the authentication key, then we need to copy it, remove the trailing plus symbols (only the first one) and do the same as the first key we encounter.
+When we scroll down, we can see the authentication key.
+We need to copy it, remove the trailing plus symbols (only the first one) and then, do the same with the first key we encounter.

-The key is in fact of the user root, then we can retrieve our root flag and the challenge is completed.
+The key is, in fact, the user’s root.
+So, we can retrieve our root flag, and the challenge is completed.

-We learned on this challenge XXE, to always check the history when we access as an user on a machine and to check git repositories for credentials.
+On this challenge XXE, we learned to always check the history when we gain access to a machine as a user, and to check git repositories for credentials.

 Systems Engineer, Security+